 New Zealand became part of the British Empire in 1840.
 The European (overwhelmingly British) settlers took the connection with Britain for granted, seeing themselves as an integral part of an extended ‘British world’.
 Until the fall of Singapore in 1942 they regarded the British navy as the main guarantee of the country’s security.
 New Zealanders served in both world wars.

 During the Pacific War of 1941–45 the United States, not Britain, protected New Zealand against the Japanese.
 After the war, in 1951, New Zealand joined the United States and Australia in the ANZUS alliance.
-New Zealand’s participation in the alliance ended when, as part of an anti-nuclear policy adopted in 1984, it declined to allow nuclear-armed or nuclear-propelled ships to enter its ports.
+New Zealand was suspended from the alliance in 1986, after it declined to allow nuclear-armed or nuclear-propelled ships to enter its ports.
+Military cooperation between the US and New Zealand resumed in 2007 and the 2010 Wellington Declaration formally ended the dispute.

 New Zealand has close constitutional and other ties with the Cook Islands, Niue and Tokelau.
 The citizens of all three countries are also New Zealand citizens.
 The Cook Islands and Niue are fully self-governing states in free association with New Zealand.
-Tokelau is a dependent territory of New Zealand and though technically not self-governing, already enjoys a substantial measure of self-government.
-It is likely to become a self-governing state in free association with New Zealand, like Niue and the Cook Islands.
-New Zealand is a member of the Pacific Forum, the other members of which are the South Pacific island states, Australia and Papua New Guinea.
+Tokelau is a dependent territory of New Zealand and enjoys a substantial measure of self-government.
+It is also likely to become a self-governing state in free association with New Zealand.
+New Zealand is a member of the Pacific Islands Forum, the other members of which are the South Pacific island states, Australia and Papua New Guinea.

 Australia is New Zealand’s closest neighbour and its most important ally and trading partner.
 A formal closer economic relationship (CER) has been in place since 1983.
 Although New Zealand declined to join the Australian Federation formed in 1901, New Zealanders and Australians are free to enter each other’s country to live and work.
 The two countries are fierce sporting rivals, but share many cultural characteristics.
 Anzac Day – the anniversary of the 1915 landing of troops from both countries on Gallipoli – is commemorated in both countries.